 You can make a difference by donating money, clothes, food, or your time.
 Help Out Nottingham is a new website empowering you to help people in Nottingham off the streets for good.

-- What help is available for rough sleepers?
+What help is offered to rough sleepers?

-The council’s Community Protection Officers operate in the city centre and every Nottingham neighbourhood.
+The council’s one hundred Community Protection Officers operate in the city centre and every Nottingham neighbourhood.
 Part of their job is to identify anyone sleeping rough and help anyone at risk to access support and accommodation.

 On Friday and Saturday nights, Street Pastors from 24 different city churches are out and about in Nottingham, also helping to identify anyone at risk of rough sleeping and help them to find accommodation and support options.

-- Give money to Framework / Off the Streets Campaign
+- Give money to Framework

 - Give money to Emmanuel House

-- Donate food to a local food bank - find your nearest Trussell Trust food bank or give in your local supermarket
+- Donate food to a local food bank find your nearest Trussell Trust food bank or give in your local supermarket